robyftp/Tree/README.md

-## I tried to milk a cow today, but was unsuccessful.
-Udder failure.
+## I don't trust sushi, there's something fishy about it.